botlabs-gg/yagpdb-docs-v2/content/docs/custom-commands/commands.md

 These triggers will run the command at a regular interval of time -- for instance, every 2 hours -- in the selected channel.

-When using an interval trigger, the custom command does not receive any user or member context.
+When using a time-based trigger, the custom command does not receive any user or member context.
 Thus, `{{ .User.ID }}` and similar templates will result in no value and member-dependent functions such as `addRoleID` will fail.

 ![Overview of interval configuration options.](interval_trigger_options.png?width=60vw)